Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Introduction

-\textbf{Motivation.} Describing the centralizer of a given diffeomorphism is a classical question in discrete-time dynamical systems; notably, Smale's conjecture \cite{Smale} is that the centralizer of a generic diffeomorphism should be trivial.
+Describing the centralizer of a given diffeomorphism is a classical question in discrete-time dynamical systems; notably, Smale's conjecture \cite{Smale} is that the centralizer of a generic diffeomorphism should be trivial.
 By contrast, diffeomorphisms which embed in a flow have an $\R$-subgroup in their centralizer given by the flow, so the right analog of Smale's conjecture in this case is to ask whether the flow agrees (virtually) with the centralizer of the diffeomorphism.
 This motivates the general program to classify all symmetries of a given flow, and, more generally, classify the symmetries of the foliation given by orbits of a flow, i.e.~classify the self orbit equivalences.
-As with Smale's conjecture, this question is quite sensitive to regularity --- for instance, 3-dimensional Anosov flows often have many self orbit equivalences, while the set of those which may be realized by $C^1$ diffeomorphisms was shown to be virtually trivial by \cite{BFP_CAF}.
+As with Smale's conjecture, this question is quite sensitive to regularity --- for instance, 3-dimensional Anosov flows often have many self orbit equivalences, while the set of those which may be realized by $C^1$ diffeomorphisms was shown to be virtually trivial by Bartheml\'e, Fenley and Potrie \cite{BFP_CAF}.

-Clasifying self orbit equivalences also gives insight into the classification problem for 3-dimensional partially hyperbolic dynamical systems.
-In \cite{BFP_CAF}, it was shown that every known example of partially hyperbolic diffeomorphism on a $3$-manifold with non virtually solvable fundamental group is semi-conjugate to a self orbit equivalence of an Anosov flow. \\

-\textbf{Classifying self orbit equivalences.} Theorem \ref{thm_main} gives the following immediate characterization of isotopy classes of self orbit equivalences. \begin{corollary} A map $f\colon M \to M$ is in the isotopy class of a self orbit equivalence of a $\bR$-covered Anosov flow $\varphi$ if and only if $f_\ast \colon \pi_1(M) \to \pi_1(M)$ preserves the set of conjugacy classes realized by periodic orbits of $\varphi$. \end{corollary}
+Theorem \ref{thm_main} gives the following immediate characterization of isotopy classes of self orbit equivalences. \begin{corollary} A map $f\colon M \to M$ is in the isotopy class of a self orbit equivalence of a $\bR$-covered Anosov flow $\varphi$ if and only if $f_\ast \colon \pi_1(M) \to \pi_1(M)$ preserves the set of conjugacy classes realized by periodic orbits of $\varphi$. \end{corollary}

-With more work, we improve this to an algebraic description of all such classes that arise (virtually), as follows.
-The case of interest here is for {\em skew} flows, those which are not orbit equivalent to a suspension of an Anosov diffeomorphism on the torus, as the orbit-equivalences of such suspension flows are essentially trivial.
-If $M$ is a $3$-manifold admitting a skew-Anosov flow $\varphi$, then $M$ is irreducible so admits a JSJ decomposition along tori $T_1, \dots T_n$ into Seifert and atoroidal pieces.
-Let $S_1,\dots, S_k$ and $A_1, \dots, A_l$ be the Seifert and atoroidal pieces, respectively.
-For each $T_i$, there exists a unique primitive element $\alpha_i \in \pi_1(T_i)$ that can be represented by a periodic orbit of $\varphi$.
-Let $\Sigma_1, \dots, \Sigma_k$ be the base orbifolds of the Seifert fibrations.
-In case of non-uniqueness of the Seifert fibration in a piece, we choose the unique Seifert fibration for which the weak stable and unstable foliations of $\varphi$ are horizontal.
+With more work, we improve this to give a criterion to explicitly describe such classes, as follows.
+The case of interest here is for {\em skew} flows, those which are not orbit equivalent to a suspension of an Anosov diffeomorphism on the torus, as the orbit-equivalences of suspension flows are essentially trivial.